ruchitdobariya/The_Spark_Foundation_Tasks/README.md

 # The_Spark_Foundation_Tasks
-This a code of a task given to me in my intership, in which I have to predict the precentage of a student based on their number of hours they study in a day.
+This are the code of a tasks given to me in my intership, in which I have to perform certain task and upload into my linked in profile.
 It was done using supervised machine learning.
-Many other task will be uploaded.
+Many other tasks will be uploaded.